bearhox/flashcard-generator/README.md

 # flashcard-generator
-Taking a text file with words, and creating a printable flashcard format
+This repository hosts a file that reads a text file of a list of words, extracts the definition for each words, and then saves a printable pdf in a flashcard format with each word and their corresponding definition.